James Connolly (footballer): Crewe Alexandra

 On 1 August 2024, Connolly joined League Two side Crewe Alexandra on a two-year deal.
 He made his debut in the side's league 1–0 defeat away at Barrow.
 In January 2025, Connolly suffered a torn hamstring in Crewe's 4–1 win over Bromley, ruling him out of the first team for a few weeks.
+He scored his first Crewe goal on 22 November 2025, heading home the final goal in a 3–3 League Two draw against Chesterfield at Gresty Road.
+In June 2026, he turned down a new contract at Crewe.

+Walsall

+On 1 July 2026, Connolly joined fellow League Two club Walsall on a two-year deal with the option for a further year.

 International career

 In May 2022, Connolly was called up to the Wales U21 team for the first time for the final 2023 U21 European Championship qualifiers against the Netherlands and Gibraltar.
 Connolly made his debut in the latter of these matches as Wales won 2–0.